odubno/gauss-naive-bayes/README.md

 </details>

 ## Accuracy
-Accuracy will test the performance of the model by taking the total of correct predictions and dividing them by the total of predictions.
+Accuracy will test the performance of the model by taking the total number of correct predictions and divide them by the total number of predictions.
 This is critical in understanding the veracity of the model.

 <details>
   <summary>Click to expand accuracy().</summary>